tristantao/kaggle_survivor/writeup.md

 ```R
 setwd("/Users/Jeff_Adams/Desktop/work/kaggle_survivor/")
 ```

+To run what you just wrote in your RScript, enter CONTROL and RETURN at the same time!
+It should now pop up on the bottom left window labeled console.
+Congrats you've just run your first line of R code!
+From now on you can run any of our code snippets by copy and pasting it into your own RScript and entering CONTROL and RETURN.

-The path is essentially a hierchical represention of the workspace location.
+The path is essentially a hierchical represention of the workspace location. && I find this confusing

-Now that we've indicated to R where we want to grab the files from, we can grab the files by reading in the code; we utilize the ```read.csv()``` function to do that and we name the dataset by typing ```<-``` Previewing the data on Excel first is ok!
+Now that we've indicated to R where we want to grab the files from, we can grab the files by what is called "reading in the code"; we utilize the ```read.csv()``` function to do that and we name the dataset by typing ```<-```.
 You'll notice that we also have you write something about header and stringsAsFactors.
 Setting ```header = TRUE ``` means that we want to keep the first row of data as column titles instead of as part of observations in the data set.
 StringsAsFactors is a little more complicated and we'll cover it later.
-Remember everything is case sensitive!
+Remember again, everything is case sensitive!

 ```R
 trainData <- read.csv("train.csv", header = TRUE, stringsAsFactors = FALSE)